Yoshitomo Nara

 Midnight Tears, 2023. © Yoshitomo Nara.
 Collection of the Guggenheim Museum Bilbao

-In 2003, the Museum of Contemporary Art Cleveland opened Nothing Ever Happens, a major US traveling exhibition.
+In 2003, the Museum of Contemporary Art Cleveland opened Nothing Ever Happens, a major traveling exhibition in the United States.
 The presentation was subsequently on view at the Institute of Contemporary Art, University of Pennsylvania, Philadelphia; San Jose Museum of Art, California; Contemporary Art Museum St. Louis, Missouri; and Contemporary Museum, Honolulu, through Spring 2005.
-From the Depth of My Drawer, a comprehensive exhibition, including over 200 of the artist’s works, traveled to venues in Japan, and to South Korea, from Hara Museum of Contemporary Art, Tokyo (2004–2005).
+In 2004–2005, From the Depth of My Drawer, a comprehensive exhibition including over 200 of the artist’s works, traveled to venues in Japan and South Korea following its initial presentation at Hara Museum of Contemporary Art, Tokyo.

 In 2021, to mark the tenth anniversary of the Tōhoku earthquake and tsunami, a special exhibition of work by Nara was organized by the General Association of Chinese Culture, traveling to three venues in Taiwan—Kuandu Museum of Fine Arts; Kaohsiung Museum of Fine Arts; and Tainan Art Museum.
 A retrospective exhibition of the artist’s work was presented at Los Angeles County Museum of Art in 2021, before traveling to Yuz Museum, Shanghai, the following year.
 In 2023, Nara was given his first solo exhibition in Australia, Reach Out to The Moon, Even If We Can’t, at The Art Gallery of Western Australia, Perth, and a large-scale retrospective, The Beginning Place, was held at Aomori Museum of Art, Japan.
-In Europe, All My Little Words opened at Albertina Modern, Vienna (2023), and a major solo exhibition traveled from Guggenheim Bilbao, Spain; to Museum Frieder Burda, Baden-Baden, Germany; and Hayward Gallery, London (2024–2025).
+In Europe, All My Little Words opened at Albertina Modern, Vienna (2023), and a major solo exhibition traveled from the Guggenheim Museum Bilbao, Spain, to Museum Frieder Burda, Baden-Baden, Germany, and Hayward Gallery, London (2024–2025).